Some thoughts on park design

 This yield sign baffles me.
 Who yields?
 And to whom?
 Is one to yield once one enters the grassy area?
 Do they think someone would just run into someone on the grass ("Well, there wasn't a sign telling me not to!")
 The useless yellow line - do they assume we are so stupid that we would just run into oncoming walkers or bikers if there was no line to separate us?

-I have attended meetings of the City Council and the Planning Commission - when these types of examples are mentioned, the most common excuse given (maybe it's our city slogan) is We just didn't think about it.
+I have attended meetings of the City Council and the Planning Commission - when these types of examples are mentioned, the most common excuse given (it may be the city slogan): We just didn't think about it.

 Integrating art & sculpture into parks and trails